← Back to Blog

 13. AWS CodePipeline

-AWS CodePipeline is Amazon's managed CI/CD service that orchestrates build, test, and deployment stages using AWS tools like CodeBuild, CodeDeploy, and Lambda.
-It integrates with AWS's IAM security model and CloudFormation.
+AWS CodePipeline is Amazon's managed CI/CD service that orchestrates build, test, and deployment stages using AWS services including CodeBuild, CodeDeploy, and Lambda.
+It integrates with AWS's IAM security model and CloudFormation for infrastructure changes.

 AWS Codepipeline.png